Find helpful information about Nurseries, schools, colleges and specialist provision.

 Accessibility Plan

 The Equality Act 2010 requires schools to develop and publish an Accessibility Plan that outlines how they will improve the access to education for disabled pupils over time.
 The school’s Accessibility Plan should be published on the school website, and hard copies provided upon request.
-There should be a link between the school’s Special Educational Needs information report and the Accessibility Plan.

-What maintained schools must publish online
+- What maintained schools must or should publish online - GOV.UK

 School SEN or SEND Policies